Phrogz/rb3jay/README.md

 # rb3jay
-Crowd-controlled, office music player using local files.
+A democratic, crowd-controlled music player for the workplace.

 # Features
-* Smart Playlists (don't hear the same song in the same week)
+* Smart Playlists (don't hear the same song in the same week; don't hear Christmas music except for 3 weeks prior).
-* Vote on upcoming songs through web interface
-* Songs are group-ranked (not a single ranking)
+* Vote on upcoming songs through web interface; songs are group-ranked (not a single ranking)
+* Headless core server application can support multiple front-ends.

 # Starting the Server

+* _TODO_

 # Communicating with the Server